ITZPRAKHAR/Auto-History-Cleaner-Extension/README.md

 ## 🛠️ Development Notes

 - If you make changes to the code, just click **Reload** on the extension card in `chrome://extensions/`.
 - External CSS is linked through `style.css` for the popup.
-- For styling web pages, CSS is injected using `content.css` declared in `manifest.json`.

 ---